Rakeela/dragora-notes/ideological-interpretations-of-The-Viceroy.md

 	12. Utopic rating:  Unrateable.
 This protects talent like a utopic technology, but it is not a utopic technology.
 	13. Public protection rating:  4/5
 	14. Kind of person most protected:  Panarchic Ritualists.
 Yes, even if someone else attempts it.
+14. Beyonder Engine
+	1. Mechanism proposal:  Deep space ZPE arrays.
+If the setting has them, they may be quietly operating forever in the periphery of all systems, accumulating energy and converting it into purified elements.
+They can't be used sustainably, because almost any 'serious' draw on their reserves will swiftly deplete them.
+Only the Old Empire is patient enough to get real use out of them.
+In theory, sufficient patience would make the ZPE arrays limitless; there's no reason to suspect that they fall apart when the region does, too.
+Once society stops drawing on them, they still remain out there in the deep black, patiently accumulating energy.
+	2. Mechanism proposal:  Any kind of unsustainable stored energy reserve might be represented by this technology.
+The purists of the Old Empire are (or believe they are, or can convince others that they are) patient enough to use these dwindling reservoirs sustainably.
+	3. Mechanism proposal:  As long as energy efficiency rises faster than depletion, your effective energy reserves actually grow.
+	4. Narrative indicator:  The amount of time that passes every time you hit end turn is never really clarified in-game.
+As utilization of Beyonder Engines increases, those clicks represent larger amounts of time.
+	5. Narrative indicator:  This society invests in resource efficiency, considering such efficiency an essential part of its wealth.
+It tabulates its reserves and potentials, then tries not to use them.
+It could be much wealthier by operating unsustainably, but it tries to put that potential away in favor of being slightly wealthier in a sustainable way.
+This discipline eventually fails or proves inadequate.
+	6. Downside analysis:  How do you slow society this much, this reliably?
+Industrialists often want to make things happen NOW, and pride themselves on having massive throughput.
+How do you rearrange things enough to make effective use of a infinite input that is very, very slow?
+Some of your industry needs to be managed by people who are content operating in near-stasis.
+	7. Bureaucratic waste analysis:  I imagine the implementation of this technology involving the construction of a defensive bureaucracy to INTENTIONALLY make sure that everything which touches the Beyonder Engines is slowed down severely.
+It's similar to the Stasis Controllers, but it requires more active intervention, and that intervention takes a form which is more malign to the basic normal functioning of the bureaucracy.
+	8. Utopic rating:  4/5
+	9. Public protection rating:  2/5
+	10. Kind of person most protected:  The top 1% most patient people in society, whether or not they have any other qualifications.

 ---
 2021-3-31; I feel generally scared and/or angry at trying to ideologically analyze the Imperial technologies, which strike me as rotten with unspoken dependencies and/or outright lies, even though I can see that there's also some measure of brilliance and worth down there if I'd a greater mastery of the game to use it with.